T1000-Swift-Hail/PROJECT-2/README.md

-Services var ourServices ,training, boxing,swimming,yaki,zumba var DiversityofDiversityOfDiversityOfDiversityof ,"Cash", "Mada", "Applepay" Customers If the customer has a gold card, he gets discounted services, and the subscription price is 500 RS The customer enters and records the username and code
+Services var ourServices ,training, boxing,swimming,yaki,zumba var DiversityofDiversityOfDiversityOfDiversityof ,"Cash", "Mada", "Applepay" Customers If the customer has a gold card, he gets discounted services, and the subscription price is 500 RS The customer enters and records the username and code and there are our services with prices ,reservation confirmation .